aviroopchakraborty/OIBSIP/README.md

 # OIBSIP
 This is the repository of Oasis Infobyte.
 I have uploaded my project here as I am a Data Science intern at this company I have made three projects for the internship
-a) Car Price Prediction
+- Car Price Prediction
-b) Spam Email Detection
+- Spam Email Detection
-c) Unemployment Analysis
+- Unemployment Analysis

 ### About the Company